cooljeanius/Saving_Elensefar/README.md

 so this repo is no longer necessary.
 See theirs instead here: https://github.com/moonymeric/Saving_Elensefar/

-Also apparently trewe's version is the original and is also available on GitHub here: https://github.com/trewe/Saving_Elensefar
+Also there's trewe's version, which forked from the original at a different point than MoonyDragon's.
+It is also available on GitHub here: https://github.com/trewe/Saving_Elensefar

 Description: